Monthly Archives: March 2023

 • Thoroughly rinse the drain with hot water when you send anything other than water down it.
 Toothpaste?
 Add hot water.
 Extra dirty hands?
 Add hot water.
 You get the idea!

-• Natural cleansers can work great.
-Better Homes and Gardens have compiled a list of natural cleansers and tools for every type of sink: stainless steel, porcelain sinks and white sinks are all covered.
+• Better Homes and Gardens have also compiled a list of natural cleansers and tools for every type of sink: stainless steel, porcelain sinks and white sinks are all covered.

 As with all other areas in the home, regular cleaning and maintenance of sink drains can go a long way!
 If you still find mold growing around the drain or foul odors coming from it, then it could be a hardware problem instead.
 All sink, tub and shower drains are required to be plumbed with a “vent”.
 Vents allow sewer gasses to rise and escape through the roof of the home.
 According to the uniform plumbing code, vents must be located within six feet of the P-trap (that snake-like part under the sink); otherwise, the drain may not work properly and gasses can build up, supporting mold and microbe growth.
 If this seems to be the case, it’s best to have a good plumber check out the location and condition of the sink vents and see if there are other drain problems.